-The site is located in a partially established mixed-use area containing residential and commercial land uses.
-Surrounding land uses include single-family houses, wooded land, a creek, a connector bridge and transportation/distribution companies.
+The site is located in a primarily established mixed-use neighborhood containing residential and commercial land uses.
+Surrounding land uses include apartment buildings, single-family houses, a church, restaurants, laundromats, and a pharmacy.
 Adjacent land uses are detailed as follows: